Exciting SQLite Improvements Since 2020

 - Support for

-. - Increase the maximum size of database files to 281 TB.
+UPDATE FROM. - Increase the maximum size of database files to 281 TB.

 - Added the decimal extension